Tholho/react-ref-modal/README.md

 A simple modal plugin.

-Default (dark) style can be overriden with tailwind class names.
+Default style can be overriden with tailwind class names.

 # Installation